yaweli/pipi/newproject.md

 ```
 D GO("index.html")
 ```
-dont forget to clean the environment of the session
+don't forget to clean the environment of the session
 ```
 K ^W(JB)
 ```